vuejs/rfcs/active-rfcs/0000-function-api.md

 - `delimiters` *
 - `comments` *

-### Options deprecated by this RFC
+### Options removed in the Lean Build

-> These options will only be available in the compatibility build of 3.0.
+> These options will not be available in the lean build of 3.0.

 - `data` (replaced by `setup()` + `value` + `state`)
 - `computed` (replaced by `computed` returned from `setup()`)